AshleyScirra/scirra-offline-sw/README.md

 	"fileList": [
 		"info.txt",
 		"image.png"
+	],
+	"lazyLoad": [
+		"myPath/",
+		"myOtherPath/"
 	]
 }
 ```

 Note both the detected main page URL and the root `/` path are implicitly cached.
 For example if you visit `https://example.com/foo/index.html`, then both `index.html` and `/` (corresponding to `https://example.com/foo/`) are added to the cache without having to specify them in the file list.

+Any requests made under any of the `lazyLoad` paths are not cached up-front, but are cached the first time they are fetched.
+This is useful for large optional files, such as templates or examples in an editor app.

 To issue an update, update the files as normal then change the `"version"` field (which can be any arbitrary number, e.g. a timestamp).
 Note the version field does not need to actually increase, it only looks for a different version number to one it's seen before, however obviously this should be different for every update and not re-use old values.